-Category Full Implementation Partial Implementation Beginning Implementation MP4 - Model with mathematics A 3rd-5th grade teacher supports Mathematical Practice Standard 4 by providing worthwhile tasks that incorporate a wide variety of mediums and tools to understand and solve problems arising in everyday life, society, and the workplace.
+Full Implementation Partial Implementation Beginning Implementation MP4 - Model with mathematics A K-2 teacher supports Mathematical Practice Standard 4 by providing worthwhile tasks that incorporate a wide variety of mediums and tools to understand and solve problems arising in everyday life, society, and the workplace.
 The teacher promotes the relationship between mathematics and the world around them in meaningful and appropriate ways, encouraging students to view mathematics and everyday life as connected.
-The teacher encourages students to make connections from the math they are working on to their real-life circumstances.
-The teacher provides tasks that demonstrate this connection and allows students to solve the problems using any model the feel is most appropriate including numbers, equations, mathematical language (words), pictures, concrete objects, charts, lists, graphs, etc. The teacher develops a natural practice of reflection, to see if results and models make sense.
-Students begin evaluating the efficiency of the model they used to solve the problem.
-Sample Task The teacher often provides worthwhile tasks that incorporate a variety of mediums and tools to understand and solve problems arising in everyday life.
-The teacher encourages students to use any model they feel is most appropriate and to consider the efficiency of that model.
-The teacher makes clear connections between the math students are working on to students' real-life circumstances.
+The teacher provides tasks that demonstrate this connection and allows students to solve the problems using any model students feel is most appropriate including numbers, mathematical language (words), pictures, concrete objects, acting it out, making a chart or list, creating equations, etc. The teacher develops a natural practice of reflection, to see if results and models make sense.
+Example task The teacher often provides worthwhile tasks that incorporate a variety of mediums and tools to understand and solve problems arising in everyday life.
+The teacher encourages students to use any model they feel is most appropriate including numbers, words, drawing pictures, using objects, acting it out, making a chart or list, creating equations, etc. The teacher makes clear connections between the math students are working on to students' real-life circumstances.
 The teacher reminds students to reflect and check their work.
 The teacher provides few worthwhile tasks involving the modeling of mathematics and the connections that exist between mathematical concepts and everyday life.
 The teacher demonstrates several ways to model with mathematics but limits the resources available or acceptable solutions in an effort to maintain uniformity.
 The teacher often reminds students to reflect and check their work.
-The teacher spends little time helping students consider the efficiency of models or instills in students a need to do so.
-MP5 - Use appropriate tools strategically A 3rd-5th grade teacher supports Mathematical Practice Standard 5 by engaging students in a myriad of worthwhile tasks which require the student to identify and properly use the appropriate tool (including estimation) to solve the problem.
-The teacher provides a classroom environment where students feel comfortable choosing from a wide variety of tools (paper and pencil, concrete models, rulers, protractors, graph paper, number lines, lists, tables, etc.).
+MP5 - Use appropriate tools strategically A K-2 teacher supports Mathematical Practice Standard 5 by engaging students in a myriad of worthwhile tasks, which require the student to identify and properly use the appropriate tool to solve the problem.
+The teacher provides a classroom environment where students feel comfortable choosing from a wide variety of tools (paper and pencil, concrete models, estimation, linking cubes, colored chips, graph paper, etc.).
 The teacher encourages students to communicate their reasoning for the tool they chose.
 The teacher provides opportunities for students to understand the insight to be gained or the limitations of grade-appropriate tools.
-Sample Task The teacher often engages students with worthwhile tasks which require students to identify and properly use the appropriate tool (including estimation).
+Example Task The teacher often engages students with worthwhile tasks, which require students to identify and properly use the appropriate tool (including estimation).
 The teacher has a wide variety of tools available in the classroom.
 The teacher occasionally provides direct instruction of which tool to use and articulates his/her reasoning to the students.
 The teacher often has students communicate their reasoning for the tool they chose.
-The teacher occasionally provides students with worthwhile tasks which require students to identify and properly use the appropriate tool (including estimation).
+The teacher occasionally provides students with worthwhile tasks, which require students to identify and properly use the appropriate tool (including estimation).
 The teacher frequently provides specific tools to students.
 The teacher rarely has students communicate their reasoning for the tool they chose.
 The teacher does not address benefits or limitations of specific tools.